Mar 13, 2023

 4. More resolution means smaller pixels with smaller pixel areas

-5. Pixel area changes the Optical Efficiency & sensor sensitivity
+5. Pixel area influences Optical Efficiency and sensor sensitivity

 6. More pixels means more pixel control wiring with more noise